DylanMKelly/credit-risk-classification/README.md

-# Module 12 Report Template
+# Module 20

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:
+This is a breakdown of the steps and purpose for Module 20 Assignment:

 * Explain the purpose of the analysis.
 * Explain what financial information the data was on, and what you needed to predict.